 It seems in recent years that sweepstakes and state-run lotteries have cropped up everywhere breeding more and more of what I call the Lottery Mentality.

 You’ve seen it (and perhaps you’ve played it): Hordes of people flock to the nearest liquor store or supermarket to grab their ticket when the prize reaches in to the hundreds of millions.
-Even when I see the lottery up to 200, 300, 400 MILLION, I get a little intoxicated thinking about it…and who wouldn’t.
+Even when I see the lottery up to 200, 300, 400 MILLION, I get a bit intoxicated thinking about it…and who wouldn’t?

 Here is the actual definition in Dictionary.com: